 This article covers information regarding chronic lymphocytic leukemia (CLL), a chronic form of leukemia that mainly affects adults over the age of 70.
-Check out our other articles for more information on other blood cancers and the other form of lymphocytic leukemia, acute lymphocytic leukemia (ALL), most common in children.
+Check out our other articles for more information on other blood cancers (including Hodgkin lymphoma and non-Hodgkin lymphoma) and the other form of lymphocytic leukemia, acute lymphocytic leukemia (ALL), most common in children.

 All leukemias are diseases of the blood and bone marrow.
 CLL is a type of leukemia in which the bone marrow produces too many abnormal white blood cells called leukocytes.
 Specifically, CLL affects B leukocytes, which play an integral role in making antibodies that help the immune system fight infections.
 In some people with CLL, the immune system produces abnormal antibodies that attack normal cells, like red blood cells and platelets.
 This causes low blood cell counts.